Thijzert123/packrinth/site/importing-a-modpack.md

 The command above won't change anything other than adding a branch.
 To add projects of the original modpack to the `modpack.json` file (so that `packrinth update` works), use the `--add-projects` flag.

+{: .tip }
+If you already have a manager for your modpack, `packrinth import` can make migrating to Packrinth a lot easier by doing the hard work for you!